Overview

 Puberty blockers – prescribed by a paediatrician or paediatric endocrinologist.

 Puberty blockers suppress the development of secondary sex characteristics and are used for adolescents in the early stages of pubertal development.
-As they are reversible in their effects, should an adolescent wish to stop taking them at any time, their
+As they are largely reversible in their effects, should an adolescent wish to stop taking them at any time, their

 biological puberty will resume.